Actindo-AG/Documentation/DataHub/Operation/04_ManageDashboards.md

   > [Info] For detailed information about the available dashlets, see [Dashlet picker](../UserInterface/01a_Dashboards.md#dashlet-picker).

 5. Click the [ACCEPT] button in the bottom right corner of the window.
-  The selected dashlets are added to the dashboard.
+  The selected dashlets have been added to the dashboard.
 The *Dashlet picker* window is closed.

 6. Click the [SAVE] button.
-  The dashboard is saved.
+  The dashboard has been saved.
 The *Edit tab* view is closed.

   > [Info] If you want to change the dashlet positioning, see [Change the dashlets arrangement](#change-the-dashlets-arrangement).